 Last February 24 of the current year, one of my articles, “Stop Saying ‘Thanks God’ When…“, about common grammar pet peeves in 2014 gained almost 2,000 Facebook shares and 4,310 page views in a matter of two days.
 It drastically outpaced my old masterpiece “Masteral and Other Filipino Concoctions” that, although frequently viewed still, has only 633 Facebook shares after three years.
-Times like this make me feel really proud.
+At a time like, I feel really proud.
 For a struggling blogger, it feels good to know that people read his posts.
 The best feeling though comes from knowing they spend time to share those posts on social platforms especially Facebook and Twitter.
 This is the trend.

 To those people who made me me reach that milestone, my biggest thanks!
 Your support has always been the lifeblood of my inspiration.